 For another project using cedar shingles, see Summer Living in Montauk on Remodelista.

-Satisfied to spend the day looking at Garden Sheds?
+Satisfied to spend New Year's day looking at Garden Sheds?
 We can help.